 UNESCO has long recognized the powerful impact mobile learning can have on the lives of people around the globe, including people living in nations where access to education and training continues to be restricted by economic, political, and social obstacles.
 This year’s Mobile Learning Week, UNESCO’s flagship conference on educational technologies, will be hosted in partnership with the International Telecommunication Union (ITU) and take place at UNESCO’s headquarters in Paris from March 26 to 30.

 History of Mobile Learning Week

 Mobile Learning Week was first hosted by UNESCO in 2011.
 Since then, the conference has been held annually with the aim of bringing researchers, educators, developers, and policymakers together to explore how affordable and powerful mobile technologies can be used to enhance learning, especially in developing nations were access to mobile technologies are frequently far more accessible than the access to the Internet and even printed books.
-As emphasized on the UNESCO website, the conference is designed to attract a wide range of stakeholders and to engage participants on myriad levels: “The conference is composed of numerous tracks, typically including workshops, a symposium, a high-level policy forum and a research seminar.
-These tracks engage a wide range of participants, including policy-makers, project managers, educators, researchers, and representatives of NGOs, international organizations and private companies.”
+As emphasized on the UNESCO website, the conference will appeal to a variety of participants and stakeholders.

 This Year’s Theme: “Skills for a Connected World”